 "My godly parenting -- and my joy in that process -- is much more about my relationship with God than it is anything about my children."

 What is the goal or purpose of my parenting?
 For most of my earlier parenting years, I thought the goal was that my kids would turn out a certain way: faithful believers, godly character, or whatever else we use to measure "success" as parents.
 However, the older my kids got, the more I realized that while these were outcomes I wanted and prayed for, and that I could somewhat influence positively or negatively, they were not ones I could bring about or manage through parenting techniques or skills.
 Through diligent application of parenting techniques, I could usually manage my kids' visible behavior, especially when they were younger.
 And through careful control of what they read, heard, and viewed, I could somewhat manage their intellectual beliefs, at least for a time.
-But none of my parental "shepherding" or "guarding" actually shaped their hearts toward some manageable outcome.
+But none of my parental "shepherding" or "guarding" actually formed their hearts in some manageable shape.

 As I looked into the Bible for parenting guidance, I realized that it doesn't much address parenting techniques or skills per se -- which was a bit surprising, considering all the books on my church bookshelf that address that very thing.
 Even more surprising, the Bible does not say that as a parent I am even supposed to focus on shaping or fixing my kids' hearts, though this was something I had always assumed to be my biblical parental assignment.
 So I reconsidered: What is my biblical goal and focus as a parent?